Libeau Family Book Update

 2012 book miscellaneous errata

-- Google Doc link - currently this list excludes corrections that are part of descendant submissions.
+- Google Doc link - a list of mistakes noticed while doing Phase 1 Data Entry.
+This list excludes corrections that are part of descendant submissions.